haddocking/disvis/INSTALLATION.md

 # Installation instructions for DisVis

 This document shows how to prepare your system for GPU accelerated DisVis for MacOSX, using the OpenCL framework.
+Note though, that it requires a high-end graphics card to get a proper acceleration, else the speedup will be neglible.
+Practically this means that it should be either an AMD or NVIDIA GPU; if it is a power efficient Intel card, usually present on laptops, installing the GPU version will most likely not help much.

 ## Requirements